GAIA-Inova/decomposite-collections/README.md

 #### Requirements

-You'll need to have [Python](https://www.python.org/) and [pip](https://pypi.org/project/pip/) installed in your computer.
+You'll need to have [Python](https://www.python.org/) and [pip](https://pypi.org/project/pip/) installed on your computer.
 Once you have both, you'll need to install Python dependencies as follows:

 ```
 $ pip install requests rows pillow tqdm click